Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Texans stats and trends

-- The Texans have been underdogs by 3 points or more 12 times this year and are 5-7 ATS in those matchups.
+- This season, the Texans have an against-the-spread record of 5-7 in their 12 games as an underdog of 3.5 points or more.

-- Houston's games this year have eclipsed the over/under in 38.5% of its opportunities (five times in 13 games with a set point total).
+- Houston's games this season have gone over the point total in 38.5% of its opportunities (five times in 13 games with a set point total).

-- In games that Houston amasses over 357.2 yards, the team is 2-1 against the spread and 1-2 overall.
+- Houston is 2-1 against the spread and 1-2 overall when the team picks up more than 357.2 yards.

-- The Texans have turned the ball over 14 more times (20 total) than the Jaguars have forced a turnover (6) this season.
+- The Texans have turned the ball over 20 times this season, 14 more turnovers than the Jaguars have forced (6).

 Home and road insights

-- At home this year, Jacksonville has two wins against the spread and is 2-5 overall.
+- Jacksonville has covered the spread twice at home, and is 2-5 overall there, this year.

-- Jacksonville has gone over the total once in seven home games this year.
+- In seven home games this season, Jacksonville has gone over the total once.

-- Houston has two wins against the spread, and is 1-5 overall, in away games.
+- Houston is 1-5 overall, with two wins against the spread, away from home.

-- This year, in six away games, Houston has gone over the total once.
+- This year, in six road games, Houston has gone over the total once.

 Powered by Data Skrive.